 This is a great job to complete with your children.
 By encouraging them to sort through their own toys, donating any they no longer want to someone less fortunate than them, not only will you be teaching them the true meaning of Christmas, you will be creating some much needed storage space in your home.

 Charity shops, Christmas shoebox appeals, and a number of other places welcome unwanted toys around the festive period.
+Please take advantage of that.
+Its good karma on ya.

 Sort Out Wardrobes